-Most pharmaceutical distribution wholesalers are familiar with the Verified-Accredited Wholesale Distributors (VAWD) program and know that attaining the accreditation is no easy feat without the proper software.
+Most pharmaceutical distribution wholesalers are familiar with the Verified-Accredited Wholesale Distributors (VAWD) (Now called the National Association of Boards of Pharmacy (NABP)). program and know that attaining the accreditation is no easy feat without the proper software.
 It is an extensive and complex process that can take over six months to complete, so why go through the hassle to get the accreditation?
-VAWD is more than a “nice to have” accreditation – it establishes your business as a trustworthy trading partner in the U.S. pharmaceutical market.
+VAWD is more than a “nice to have” accreditation - it establishes your business as a trustworthy trading partner in the U.S. pharmaceutical market.
 It indicates that your company has met the most rigorous verification and requirements and adheres to the best practices of the industry.
 Since pharmaceutical wholesale businesses that are VAWD accredited also have increased visibility and control over their inventory, distribution, operations and procedures, more and more buying partners, insurance organizations, manufacturers etc. require their wholesale suppliers to have the accreditation to safeguard their relationship, creating a high demand for accreditation.

-VAWD is an accreditation that is issued by the National Association of Boards of Pharmacy (NABP) to pharmaceutical wholesale drug distribution facilities.
+NABP (VAWD) is an accreditation that is issued by the National Association of Boards of Pharmacy (NABP) to pharmaceutical wholesale drug distribution facilities.
 The accreditation verifies that distributing facilities are in compliance with state and federal laws which ultimately helps to prevent counterfeit drugs from entering the U.S. market.
 It is currently recognized by 24 states in the U.S., and is a requirement in Indiana, North Dakota, Iowa and Wyoming.
-Other states require VAWD as a condition of license renewal for disciplinary cases.
+Other states require NABP (VAWD) as a condition of license renewal for disciplinary cases.

-2021 UPDATE: As of February 2020, VAWD is now referred to as the NABP Drug Distributor Accreditation program.
+2021 UPDATE: As of February 2020, NABP (VAWD) is now referred to as the NABP Drug Distributor Accreditation program.

 The accreditation is certainly not an overnight process.
 Candidates must meet dozens of criteria in a number of different categories such as Licensure, Facility, Personnel, Policies and Procedures, Record Keeping, Authentication and Verification etc.